-Initially a Shed...
+Initially just a shed...

 It came in a kitset, already painted powder blue.
-Non-gardening Partner and I did the foundations and floor, and our builder put the 'shed' up.
-All terribly sensible, and I managed to skilfully side-step NPG's persistent question - why did I need a shed anyway?
+NGP and I did the foundations and floor.
+The builder put the 'shed' up, and I painted it a rusty red.
+All terribly sensible, and I managed to skillfully side-step NPG's persistent question - why did I need a shed anyway?

-View of Pond Cottage
+Pond Cottage in Spring

 Rose Cottage?
 Not really a very rosy spot - the surrounding gardens are leafy and spiky underneath tall Australian gum trees.
 Phormium Cottage?
 Accurate but not romantic enough.
 Cabbage Tree Cottage?
-This has the required New Zealand flavour, but unfortunately the cabbage tree behind the shed is modest in size.
+This has the required New Zealand flavour, but unfortunately the cabbage tree behind the shed was modest in size.